VisWang/VisWang.github.io/index.md

 ## Work experience
+* 2024.09 - : Tenure-track Assistant Professor (ZJU 100-Young professor), Department of Sports Science, College of Education, Zhejiang University
-* 2023.09 -: Postdoctoral Fellow, Department of Computer Science and Engineering, Hong Kong University of Science and Technology
+* 2023.09 - 2024.08: Postdoctoral Fellow, Department of Computer Science and Engineering, Hong Kong University of Science and Technology

 ## Education experience
 * 2014.09 - 2018.06: B.S., Digital Media Technology, Department of Computer Science, Zhejiang University
 * 2018.09 - 2023.06: Ph.D., Computational Sports Science, State Key Lab of CAD & CG, Zhejiang University

 ## News
+* 2024.09: I joined Zhejiang University as a tenure-track assistant professor (ZJU 100-Young professor)
+* 2024.07: Our paper [StuGPTViz](https://ieeexplore.ieee.org/document/10689494) is accepted by IEEE VIS 2024.
-* 2024.12: TacPrint is accepted by IEEE PacificVis 2024 TVCG journal track.
+* 2023.12: Our paper [TacPrint](https://ieeexplore.ieee.org/document/10500518) is accepted by IEEE PacificVis 2024 TVCG journal track.
-* 2024.12: I successfully joined the Motivation Program for Doctoral Dissertations of the Chinese Society of Image and Graphics.
+* 2023.12: I successfully joined the Motivation Program for Doctoral Dissertations of the Chinese Society of Image and Graphics.
-* 2024.09: I started to work as a postdoctoral fellow supervised by Prof. Huamin Qu at VisLab in HKUST.
+* 2023.09: I started to work as a postdoctoral fellow supervised by Prof. Huamin Qu at VisLab in HKUST.
-* 2024.06: I graduated from Zhejiang University!
+* 2023.06: I graduated from Zhejiang University!

 {% include_relative _includes/publications.md %}